galaxyproject/training-material/topics/proteomics/tutorials/clinical-mp-data-verification/tutorial.md

 Remember that PepQuery2 generates a PSM Rank file for each input MGF file, so we will have four PSM Rank files.
 To make the analysis more efficient, we will collapse these four PSM Rank files into one dataset.

-> <hands-on-title> Collasping PSM rank files into a singular dataset </hands-on-title>
+> <hands-on-title> Collasping PSM rank files into a singular dataset using Collapse Collection </hands-on-title>
 >
 > 1. {% tool [Collapse Collection](toolshed.g2.bx.psu.edu/repos/nml/collapse_collections/collapse_dataset/5.1.0) %} with the following parameters:
 >    - {% icon param-file %} *"Collection of files to collapse into single dataset"*: `psm_rank_txt` (output of **PepQuery2** {% icon tool %})